bbatsov/emacsredux/_posts/2025-03-28-speed-up-emacs-startup-by-tweaking-the-gc-settings.md

 > until you see only insignificant speedups.
 I would not expect the value you
 > arrive at to be as high as 100 MiB.
 >
-> -- Eli Zaretsky, Emacs maintainer
+> -- Eli Zaretskii, Emacs maintainer

 One thing that's not so common knowledge is that removing the GC limits during Emacs startup might improve the speedup quite a lot (the actual results will be highly dependent on your setup).